 Skip to content

 Sherwin Williams Whitetail is a white that I really haven’t heard a whole lot about.
-I don’t know why that is, because it is similar to a lot of extremely popular whites, and it seems super versatile.
+I don’t know why that is, because it is very similar to a lot of extremely popular whites, and it seems super versatile.

 If you are looking for a color that isn’t already in every home, Whitetail may be the one!
+Let’s talk about undertones, see it in real homes, compare it to other colors, and try to figure out why it’s not in favor.

 What Color is Sherwin Williams Whitetail SW 7103?